FernandoSanchezLeiva04/React-movie-search/README.md

 This is a simple Create React App that fetches data from the [OMDb API](https://omdbapi.com/) to show information about movies.
 It displays a list of movies that match the search criteria.

+The project can be seen live using the Github pages in the following URL: https://fernandosanchezleiva04.github.io/React-movie-search/

 ## Available Scripts

 In the project directory, you can run: